 You can do a lot with money.

-But if you’re among the 87% of people who don’t love their job, then saving money on everyday expenses frees up money to spend on things that really matter and give us joy.
+But if you’re one of us mere mortals who doesn’t have unlimited funds, then saving money on everyday expenses frees up money to spend on things that really matter and give us joy.

 Here are 10 of the essential skills that will save you money.